Comparison

 How do you like your data visualized?

 Different visualization styles suit different workflows.
-Pick one to see the pros and cons.
+Pick one to see an instant recommendation.

 Macintosh HD